katarzyna-kw/landing-page-preview/README.md

 ### Useful resources

 - [Simple Form Validation with React Hooks useState and useEffect](https://kitson-broadhurst.medium.com/simple-form-validation-with-react-hooks-usestate-and-useeffect-57620d808cc8) - This article was very helpful in understanding form validation with React Hooks, particularly with the concept of how/why to use useRef
+- [Developing Responsive Layouts with React Hooks](https://blog.logrocket.com/developing-responsive-layouts-with-react-hooks/) - Great article about using React Hooks for responsive layouts

 ## Author